Tangent $\infty$-categories and Goodwillie calculus: The Goodwillie Tangent Structure: Formal Construction

-\begin{proposition} The construction of $T$ on simplexes in Definition~\ref{def:Tn} gives a well-defined action of the simplicial monoid $\Weil$ on the simplicial set $\RelCatdiff$. \end{proposition} \begin{proof} The definition commutes with the simplicial structure so defines a map of simplicial sets
+\begin{proposition} The construction of $T$ on simplexes in Definition~\ref{def:Tn} gives a strict action of the simplicial monoid $\Weilinfty$ on the simplicial set $\RelCatdiff$. \end{proposition} \begin{proof} We start by showing that the assignment $(\phi,\lambda) \mapsto T^{\phi}(\lambda)$ commutes with the simplicial structures.
+So take an order-preserving function $\theta: [m] \to [n]$.
+We want to show that